-Even though the GDPR may look complicated, there there is a simple way of creating a roadmap of becoming compliant with the GDPR and avoiding future problems.
+Even though the GDPR may look complicated, there is a simple way of creating a roadmap of becoming compliant with the GDPR and avoiding future problems.

 The EC has introduced the General Data Protection Regulation (GDPR), a new regulation unifying rights, responsibilities, reports, protection and, unfortunately, also penalties regarding personal data handling.